MIC-DKFZ/semantic_segmentation/config/Readme.md

 <p>

 The lossfunction in defined using the *get_loss_function_from_cfg* function in *utils/lossfunction*.
-Inside the the function your have acess to everthink what you defined inside your config using *cfg.myparameter*.
+Inside the function your have access to everything what is defined in the cfg.
-To add a custom lossfunction just add the following onto the buttom of the function:
+To add a custom lossfunction just add the following onto the bottom of the function:
 ````py
 elif LOSSFUNCTION == "MYLOSS":
         ...                  #do whatever you need